-The required project summary will help the CPC and applicant determine whether a new proposal meets basic CPA requirements before the applicant invests considerable time and effort filling out a complete and detailed application.
-The following procedure is suggested for writing a one to two-page Project Summary:
+The required CPA Preliminary Proposal (CPA PP) form will help the CPC and applicant determine whether a new proposal meets basic CPA requirements before the applicant invests considerable time and effort filling out a complete and detailed proposal.
+The following procedure is suggested for filling out the two-page CPA Preliminary Proposal:

-- Please review the chart of allowed CPA projects (see Section 4) to determine if the proposed proposal/application may fit within the guidelines - Check with CPC Administrator to review previous CPA projects - Write up a one to two-page summary that includes applicant's name (if a group or organization, provide name of group and the name-address-phone/email of main contact person), brief description of the project and what CPA category(ies) it fits.
+- Please review the chart of allowed CPA projects (see Section 4) to determine if the proposed proposal may fit within the guidelines - Check with CPC Administrator to review previous CPA projects - Complete as appropriate the two-page CPA Preliminary Proposal that includes applicant's name (if a group or organization, provide name of group and the name-address-phone/email of primary contact person), brief description of the project and what CPA category(ies) it fits.

+See Appendix A for a copy of the form.
 Any questions, contact the CPC.
 See Section 1.4.

-8.1 CPA Project Summary Form - Example
+8.1 CPA Preliminary Proposal - Example